cr1901/website2/content/consult.md

 to connect to an external Verilog or VHDL CPU core (with a Wishbone wrapper).
 Using MiSoC, it is easy to create a microcontroller or even an embedded Linux platform on a number of FPGA development boards.
-A simple generic SoC is provided as an example to port to custom hardware or unsupported development boards.</p>
+A simple generic SoC is provided as an example to port to custom hardware or unsupported development boards.

 Besides the SPI core refactor, my contributions to MiSoC specifically are mainly limited to Windows support.
 As of Decemeber 2016, I am currently using MiSoC's LatticeMico32 support to